ProfPorkins/GameTech/doc/Multiplayer/README.md

 ### Trust - Authority

 An authoritative model or simulation of the game is necessary to provide a consistent game-play environment for all players.
+The server accepts inputs from clients and that is about it.
+The server validates inputs for reasonableness and then processes them as part of the authoritative server game simulation.
+The server sends updated game states to clients participating in the game and uses those updates to present (render) the game to the player.

-It is also necessary to have any hope of of dealing with those who prefer to compromise game-play through cheats, hacks, or other means.
+Having the server a as the authoritative source for the game simulation is also necessary to have any hope of of dealing with those who prefer to compromise game-play through cheats, hacks, or other means.
 The samples presented in this repository only deal with the subject of an authoritative model to ensure a consistent game-play environment for all players.
 The topic of dealing with cheats, hacks, and other sources of compromised game-play is not addressed.

 ## Techniques